simonriou/chess/models.md

     - Adam optmizer, mae and accuracy metrics
     - 32 batch size
     - 20 epochs
-- `cnn_model7`'s goal is to check the impact of the batch size on the performances.
+- `cnn_model7` Goal is to check the impact of the batch size on the performances.
 Batch size switched to 64.
-- `cnn_model8`: same, batch size switched to 128.
+- `cnn_model8` Same, batch size switched to 128.
-- `cnn_model9`: is using 32 batch size and 100 epochs.
+- `cnn_model9` Is using 32 batch size and 100 epochs.
-- `cnn_model10`: has 5x5 kernels and same other params as number 6.
+- `cnn_model10` Has 5x5 kernels and same other params as number 6.
-- `cnn_model11`: has one 5x5 kernel (for large paterns, e.g. pawns) and one 3x3 kernel (for piece/piece interactions).
+- `cnn_model11` Has one 5x5 kernel (for large paterns, e.g. pawns) and one 3x3 kernel (for piece/piece interactions).
-- `cnn_model12`: has two 7x7 kernels.
+- `cnn_model12` Has two 7x7 kernels.
+- `cnn_model13` Added a thrid convolutional layer (128, 5x5 kernel).